Skip to main content

 Who should get vaccinated

-We particularly recommend that your child gets vaccinated against COVID-19 if they:
+We particularly recommend that your child gets their first round of COVID-19 vaccination if they:

 But all parents should consider getting their child vaccinated.
 Getting your child vaccinated is a decision between you and your child.